 6. THE FALL OF MAN

-We believe that man, in the person of the first Adam, was created in innocence but voluntary transgression fell into sin, thus plunging the whole race into condemnation and death, so that now all mankind is born in sin, shaped in iniquity and are become willful sinners with the first expression of personal choice, and are without excuse before God.
+We believe that man, in the person of the first Adam, was created in innocence but through voluntary transgression fell into sin, thus plunging the whole race into condemnation and death.
+Therefore, all mankind is born in sin, shaped in iniquity, and are become willful sinners with the first expression of personal choice, and are without excuse before God.
 (Gen. 3; Rom.
 5:10-19)

 7. THE ATONEMENT FOR SIN

-We believe that the salvation of sinners is wholly of grace; through the mediatorial offices of the Son of God, who by the appointment of the Father, freely took upon Him our nature, yet without sin, honored the divine law by His personal obedience, and by His death made a full and vicarious atonement for our sins.
-His atonement consisted not in setting us an example by His death as a place, the Just dying for the Unjust; Christ, the Lord, bearing our sin in His own body on the cross.
-Having risen from the dead, He is now enthroned in Heaven, and is in every way qualified to be a suitable, a compassionate and an all-sufficient Savior.
+We believe that the salvation of sinners is wholly of grace; through the mediatorial offices of the Son of God, who by the appointment of the Father, freely took upon Him our nature, yet without sin, honored the divine law by His personal obedience, and by His death made a full and vicarious atonement for the sins of the elect.
+His atonement consisted of His death in our place, the Just dying for the unjust; Christ, the Lord bearing the sins of the elect in His own body on the cross.
+Having risen from the dead, Christ is now enthroned in Heaven and is in every way qualified to be a suitable, a compassionate and an all-sufficient Savior.
 (Eph.
 2:8; Acts 15:11; Rom.
-3:24; Joh.
-3:16; Mat.
+3:24; John 3:16; Matt.
 18:11; Phil.
 2:7; Heb.
-2:14; Isa.
-53:4-7; Rom.
-3:25; 1 Joh.
-4:10; 1 Cor.
+2:14; Isa 53:4-7; Rom 3:25; 1 John 4:10; 1 Cor.
 15:3; 2 Cor.
 5:21)

 8. SALVATION BY GRACE

 It is the act of God whereby He declares the believer righteous in Christ.
-The declaration is based upon the atoning work of Christ in meeting all of the requirements of God's righteousness.
+The declaration is based upon the atoning work of Christ in meeting all of the requirements of God’s righteousness.
 (Rom.
-3:26, 28, 5:1)
+3:26, 28; Rom.
+5:1)

 11. THE CHURCH